FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 Compute headroom
 -------------------

-In this case, the discharge headroom is nothing but the difference between the *Grid Connection Capacity* and the PV power.
+In this case, the discharge headroom is nothing but the difference between the grid connection capacity and the PV power.
 To compute that quantity, we can use the `AggregatorReporter` using the weights to make the PV to substract the grid connection capacity.

 In practice, we need to create the `config` and `parameters`: